The AMF is an active member of several international securities and insurance regulatory organizations, including:

 The AMF is an active member of the Council of Securities Regulators of the Americas (COSRA), made up of securities regulators from North, Central and South America and the Caribbean.
 Established in 1992, COSRA now has more than 30 members, including the United States Securities and Exchange Commission, Mexico’s Comisión Nacional Bancaria y de Valores y de Valores and regulators from several countries in Central and South America.
 COSRA and IOSCO’s IARC share similar objectives and, as much as possible, hold their meetings jointly.

-The AMF is also an active member of the North American Securities Administrators Association (NASAA), whose membership consists of 67 U.S. state regulators, the 13 provincial and territorial securities administrators in Canada, Mexico’s Comisión Nacional Bancaria y de Valores, and the Financial Institutions Commission of Puerto Rico.
+The AMF is also an active member of the North American Securities Administrators Association (NASAA) This link will open in a new window, whose membership consists of 67 U.S. state regulators, the 13 provincial and territorial securities administrators in Canada, Mexico’s Comisión Nacional Bancaria y de Valores, and the Financial Institutions Commission of Puerto Rico.
 The AMF currently chairs NASAA’s International Committee.

-The Institut Francophone de la Régulation Financière (IFREFI) was created on June 24, 2002 by financial market regulators from French-speaking countries.
+The Institut Francophone de la Régulation Financière (IFREFI) This link will open in a new window was created on June 24, 2002 by financial market regulators from French-speaking countries.
 Its mission is to strengthen cooperation and exchanges between its members.
 IFREFI membership currently includes 28 countries.

 The AMF chaired IFREFI from its inception some 15 years ago, and it continues to be an active member of the organization.